gbrown05/comp20-gbrown/README.md

 #### Purpose

-This repository contains my work from COMP 20 -- Web Programming in Spring 2014, taught by Ming Chow.
+This repository contains my work from COMP 20: Web Programming in Spring 2014 at Tufts University, taught by [Ming Chow](http://mchow01.github.io).

 #### Favorite Assignment